iamrv23/first_flutter_app/README.md

 # first_flutter_app

-A this is my new Flutter project.
+A this is my new Flutter project and this is new technology.

 ## Getting Started